 If the model were saturated, the estimates would estimate the sample descriptive statistics perfectly.
 In the case of sex, a binary variable, this would mean that all women would have the same average LDL and all men would have the same average LDL.
 Because our model is not saturated, there are variations across different Ages.
 The slope, however, remains constant, and we can simply multiple the Age with the slope to see how the one unit change in Age would affect the LDL level.

+Total: 3

 (f)